mingzhao1103/SARS_Stata/README.md

   - $Y = \beta_0 + \beta_1 \space Treat + \beta_2 \space Time + \beta_3 \space (Treat\*Time) + e_i$ where $\beta_3$ is TE

+  - "Matched difference-in-differences is one example of combining methods.
+As discussed previusly, simple propensity score matching cannot account for unobserved characteristics that might explain why a group chooses to [do somthing] and that might also affect outcomes.
+By contrast, matching combined with difference-in-differences at least takes care of any unobserved characteristics that are constant across time between the two groups."